fabandmina/fabandmina.github.io/content/blogs/trip/cotswold.en.md

 It is not necessary to bring any specific hiking gear and, although touristic maps for the Cotswold Way can be purchased, it's possible to only follow the landmarks without using them.
 You will sometimes get through private properties, but since it's the law, the owners are required to make the paths accessible to the pedestrians.
 Thus, it is common to walk across farmlands, golf courses or even private backyards.
-At first, we felt we were invading people's places, but we got used to it.
+At first, we felt we were trespassing people's places, but we got used to it.
 While crossing the golf fields, mind the players and the balls' trajectories.
 The players are nice but can be a little bit too much focused on the game to notice you.

 We took seven days to complete the Cotswold Way from Chipping Campden to Bath, but we had to rush it.